Year — Spring 2020

 Semester — Spring 2020

 Year — Fall 2019

 Aug 20-23, 2019 → Jan 15-18, 2020

-AFSers have lived in communities all throughout Argentina, from the southernmost province of Tierra del Fuego to the northern province of Jujuy, but you’re most likely to have a host family that lives in a small town or rural area.
+AFSers live in communities throughout Argentina while attending high school.
+From Tierra del Fuego in the south to Jujuy in the north, you’re likely to have a host family that lives in a small town or rural area.
 You could also live in Uruguay, just across the river from Buenos Aires, Argentina’s capital.

 "Life-changing" is hard to describe, yet it’s nearly always the first thing that AFSers say when asked about their experience abroad.

 "Transformed" is another one.
 When you return home, if you’re like most AFSers, you’ll bring with you a sense of accomplishment unlike any other.
 You’ll have gained maturity and independence, discovered new passions, and feel like you can do anything you set your mind to.
 That transformation isn’t visible only to you, though - others see it as well.
 AFSers gain critical skills for college and careers, ranging from language fluency to intercultural competence and critical reasoning.
 "Life-changing" means it’s only the beginning.

 Please Note: Travel date ranges are meant to help with general scheduling and are subject to change; please don’t book any travel based on these dates until you’ve received confirmation from AFS.
 All programs, prices, and travel dates are subject to change without notice.